Here’s a look at the life of entrepreneur, philanthropist and NBA Hall of Fame point guard Magic Johnson.

 Has explained that the way he contracted HIV was through sexual encounters with multiple female partners in the 1980s.

-He is CEO of Magic Johnson Enterprises which owns radio stations, movie theaters, magazines, real estate, a cable network, a bank, a minor league and a major league baseball team, partnerships with restaurants, Sony, Aetna, Best Buy and more.
+He is chairman and CEO of Magic Johnson Enterprises, which owns radio stations, movie theaters, magazines, real estate, a cable network, sports teams, and invests in corporate partnerships.

-Johnson is also chairman and CEO of the Magic Johnson Foundation which was created to assist in the fight against HIV/AIDS through awareness, prevention and education.
+Johnson is also the chairman and CEO of the Magic Johnson Foundation, which was created to assist in the fight against HIV/AIDS through awareness, prevention and education.

-Timeline: 1974 - Earns the nickname "Magic" after a game his sophomore year of high school, in which he amasses 36 points, 18 rebounds and 16 assists.
-Lansing State Journal sportswriter Fred Stabley, Jr. is the first to call him Magic.
+1974 - Earns the nickname “Magic” after a game his sophomore year of high school, in which he scores 36 points, 18 rebounds and 16 assists.
+Lansing State Journal sportswriter Fred Stabley Jr. is the first to call him Magic.

 1975-1977 - Is named to the All-State team and leads his team to a state championship.
-He's a nationally sought after commodity by college basketball programs and chooses Michigan State University in East Lansing.
+He is heavily recruited by college basketball programs nationwide and chooses Michigan State University in East Lansing.

 1978 - The Michigan State Spartans win the Big Ten Championship.

 March 26, 1979 - MSU wins its first NCAA Championship.
-The Spartans defeat Larry Bird and Indiana State University Sycamores, 75-64.
+The Spartans defeat Bird and the Indiana State University Sycamores, 75-64.
 Johnson is named MVP.

-1979 - Leaves Michigan State to turn pro.
+1979 - Johnson leaves Michigan State to turn pro.
 He is the NBA first overall draft pick and is selected by the Los Angeles Lakers.

-1980 - At 20 years old, Johnson is the youngest and the first rookie named Finals MVP.
-The Lakers win 4-2 over the Philadelphia 76ers.
+1980 - At 20 years old, Johnson is the youngest and the first rookie named the NBA Finals MVP.
+The Lakers win the series 4-2 over the Philadelphia 76ers.

 1982 - Is named Finals MVP after a 4-2 win over the Philadelphia 76ers.

-1987 - Is named Finals MVP for a 4-2 win over Larry Bird and the Boston Celtics.
+1987 - Is named Finals MVP after a 4-2 win over Bird and the Boston Celtics.
 He is also named League MVP.

-1987 - MJ Enterprises is founded.
-Johnson is chairman and CEO.
+1987 - Magic Johnson Enterprises is founded.
+Johnson is the chairman and CEO.

 1988 - Johnson’s fifth NBA championship is the Lakers second championship win in two years, a 4-3 win over the Detroit Pistons.